-^{1.} Details of the Mineral Resource which currently stands at 35.9 Mt @ 0.8 g/t Au for 944,000 and a breakdown by category are presented in Table 1a (page 5 of this document) along with the associated Competent Persons statement and details of the ASX announcement that this information was originally published in.
+^{1.} Details of the Mineral Resource which currently stands at 35.9 Mt @ 0.8 g/t Au for 944,000 oz Au and a breakdown by category are presented in Table 1a (page 5 of this document) along with the associated Competent Persons statement and details of the ASX announcement that this information was originally published in.

-Saturn Metals Limited (ASX:STN) ("Saturn", "the Company") is pleased to announce further significant results from ongoing reverse circulation (RC) drilling at the Apollo Hill deposit within its 100%-owned Apollo Hill Gold Project, 60km south-east of Leonora in the Western Australian goldfields.
+Saturn Metals Limited (ASX:STN) ("Saturn", "the Company") is pleased to announce further significant results from ongoing RC drilling at the Apollo Hill deposit within its 100% owned Apollo Hill Gold Project, 60km south-east of Leonora in the Western Australian Goldfields.

 This drilling is a key part of the Company's ongoing strategy to grow the Apollo Hill Mineral Resource, which was upgraded to 944,000 ounces on 28 January 20211.
-Another resource upgrade is planned for later in 2021 after considering results from the next 20,000m of drilling planned across the Apollo tenements.
+A resource upgrade is planned for early 2022 utilising the results from over 40,000m of drilling completed since January, and results of metallurgical test work currently underway.